reflectoring/reflectoring.github.io/_posts/2020-02-17-constructor-injection.md

 ```

-# Field based Injection
+# Field injection

 In field-based injection, Spring assigns the required dependencies directly to the fields on annotating with `@Autowired` annotation.
 In this example, Spring lets us set the `Topping` dependency as a field parameter to the `IceCream` object.

 ```java